sonata-project/SonataSeoBundle/docs/reference/social_blocks.rst

 Social blocks
 =============

 You can use social blocks by adding them in your config.
-You must install Sonata BlockBundle as it is required to render block services.
+You must install ``SonataBlockBundle`` as it is required to render block services.

 .. code-block:: jinja

-    # config/packages/sonata_seo.yaml
+    # config/packages/sonata_block.yaml

     sonata_block:
         sonata.seo.block.social.container:
         sonata.seo.block.email.share_button: